Introduction to Chromia CLI

 chr node start

 This compiles your Rell code and starts a blockchain locally.
-You'll see a Blockchain RID in the output - save this!
-You'll need it to interact with your dapp.

 3. Query your dapp

-chr query --blockchain-rid <BRID> your_query_name
+chr query hello_world

 4. Run tests